8/2/2019

 speaker

 Thank you.
 Good morning.
-Jim, just in 2020, I know it's early, but on a very high level, could you help us think about how the EVA DOS might look in 2020 versus 2019 given the benefits from some cost savings productivity and some maybe higher pledge of acres and maybe some headwinds from some higher costs?
+Jim, just in 2020, I know it's early, but on a very high level, can you help us think about how the EBITDA might look in 2020 versus 2019, given the benefits from some cost savings, productivity, and some maybe higher planted acres, and maybe some headwinds from some higher costs?
 Thank you.

 speaker